ericfransen/notes/COMMANDS.md

   - Finds or creates the note for the current day in your designated daily notes folder.

 - `note -yesterday`
-  - Opens daily note from yesterday, or if not found, the last daily note captured.
+  - Opens daily note from yesterday, or if not found, open the last daily note captured.

-- `note -template` -or- shorthand: `note %`
-  - Launches a fuzzy search of the template folder for template selection.

 - `--key value`
   - Adds structured data to the note's frontmatter.
 For example, `note "My idea" --source "https://example.com"` will add `source: "https://example.com"` to the YAML properties.